-Concurrent Ranging/Sidelink Positioning Requests occur when any entity (e.g. UE, AMF, LMF, GMLC, NEF) receives/initiates multiple Ranging/Sidelink Positioning requests in the procedures defined in clause 6 for the estimate of the same Target UE and Reference UE within a time period.
+Concurrent Ranging/Sidelink Positioning Requests occur when any entity (e.g. UE, AMF, LMF, GMLC, NEF) receives/initiates multiple Ranging/Sidelink Positioning requests in the procedures defined in clause 6 for the estimate of the same Target UE and SL Reference UE within a time period.
 The multiple concurrent requests may be combined at the entities by executing one of the requests and using the same result information to satisfy the other requests without fully executing the latter.

 The mechanism specified in clause 5.7 of TS 23.273 [8] applies with the following enhancements:

-- Reference UE ID, requested result content (i.e. distance and/or direction) and the scheduled time, if available, shall be considered for the entities to determine whether to combine the Ranging/Sidelink Positioning Requests.
+- SL Reference UE ID, requested result content (i.e. distance and/or direction) and the scheduled time, if available, shall be considered for the entities to determine whether to combine the Ranging/Sidelink Positioning Requests.

 6.7.1.1 Procedures for Ranging/SL Positioning service exposure through PC5